Cote des Flandres ferry accidents and incidents

 - ship collisions - 2012 (with Pride of Burgundy ferry in Port Calais), 2012 (with cable layer Ile de Batz in Port Calais)

 In the period 2005-2012, the vessel was operated under the name "SeaFrance Berlioz" by SeaFrance (SNCF-owned / French state-owned company, operational between 1996-2012 January, now defunct).

-(Seafrance Berlioz) On October 27, 2012, in Port Calais the cruiseferry Pride of Burgundy hit the Berlioz ship.
-The accident resulted in damages to lifeboats and the vessel was temporarily pulled out of service.
+(Seafrance Berlioz) On October 27, 2012, in Port Calais, the cruise ferry Pride of Burgundy (P&O Ferries) hit the Berlioz ship.
+The accident was due to high winds and resulted in damages to lifeboats.
+The vessel was temporarily pulled out of service.
 Pride of Burgundy suffered superstructure damage (right Bridge Wing).
 All Berlioz passengers were transferred to the sistership Rodin (Cote des Dunes).

 (Seafrance Berlioz) On January 9, 2012, the shipowner Seafrance SA declared bankruptcy.
 All company assets (including the four ferries - SeaFrance Rodin, SeaFrance Berlioz, SeaFrance Nord Pas-de-Calais, SeaFrance Moliere) were ceased, pending auction sale to recoup money owed to creditors.

 (Seafrance Berlioz) On January 5, 2012, at ~10 am, due to gale force conditions in Port Calais (heavy winds of about 60 mph / 90 kph), the ferry broke its moorings and drifted towards the cable laying ship Ile de Batz (owned by Louis Dreyfus Group).
 Fortunately, the crew managed to start the thrusters, thus avoiding a heavier collision.
 Assisted by 2 tugboats, it was berthed again.